ec-builds/enterprise-homelab/projects/docker-self-hosted-services/README.md

 - Secrets are never committed to source control; `.env` files are excluded via `.gitignore`.
 - Example configuration files are provided as templates.
 - Services follow least-privilege principles, with administrative access restricted to authorized users.
-- Persistent data is stored in Docker volumes; containers are treated as disposable and recreatable without data loss.
+- Persistent application data is stored outside the container filesystem using Docker volumes or bind mounts.
+Containers are treated as disposable and recreatable.
 - Monitoring and logging data use defined retention policies to prevent uncontrolled storage growth.